anaconda/pyscript-tutorial/03_pyscript_com/best_practice_dev.md

 new platform, this can easily become an issue when working on much more complicated apps.

-Moreover, you might have noticed that there is a complete lack of support from code editors nor any syntax highlighting when (_suddenly_, ed.) injecting Python code into HTML tags.
+Moreover, you might have noticed that there is a complete lack of support from code editors nor any syntax highlighting when injecting Python code into HTML tags.

 🙌 No worries!
 PyScript got you sorted!
 Both the `<script type="py">` and the `<py-config>` tags support the `src` attribute, similar to what one would normally do when importing